riscv-verification/RVVI/README.md

 -----
 ## The Virtual Verification Peripherals used in the test bench - RVVI-VVP

+Version 0.0

 When testing a processor there are components needed in the test bench to interact with the processor - for example a virtual UART to print information